haoyang504/haoyang504.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Information Science, University of Texas at Austin | haoyangwang@utexas.edu
+subtitle: PhD Student in Information Science, University of Texas at Austin

 profile:
   align: right